XcooBee/bee-test-utility/README.md

 You can attempt to send email to user.
 To do so you will need to know the XcooBee mail template reference and replacement values.
 More details for this in the future.

+## The data object
+When your bee is invoked a certain set of data is made available to it via the `data` argument in your function definition [flight(services, **data**, callback)].
+This allows basic information to flow to the bee for processing and it has several subkeys.
+All subkeys are optional.

+The subkeys are: integrations, user_data, parameters, flightprocessing, and env

+### integrations
+If the bee requires access tokens from the XcooBee platform and the user has authorized it, the XcooBee platform will populate this node with specific information needed for each integration.
+The structure of object will depend on the integration accessed.

+### user_data
+Basic data about the user such as name and XcooBeeId.
+This will also contain the user's external reference passed in via `userReference` element of the bee-directive file.

+### parameters
+The processing parameters that were provided by the user during the hiring process of the bee and written in to the bee-directive file.

+### flightprocessing
+This is a communication object shared by all bees.
+Bees can add data using the `addParam(key, value)` service.
+Bees can read all data saved by previous bees (for multi-step processing).
+They can write new data.
+The can only override their own data (data that this bee has written).

+### env
+This node contains basic environment information such as the path to work files and output files.
+This can be used by programs to directly place files into them.
+However, this is not recommend practice.

 ## Module Construction
 When you write a bee a minimal set of rules should be followed.